 That’s really important because pets and babies, because of their smaller body mass, absorb toxic chemicals faster than adults.
 Conventional chemical-laced cleaners stay on surfaces, get absorbed through the skin, and accumulate in the bloodstream, which is disastrous for both humans and animals.

 With Shaklee Get Clean, you get cleaners that are non-toxic and natural.
 In fact, Get Clean is the only cleaning line with no safety caps!

 – They’re readily biodegradable— in less than 28 days.

 – They use plant-based, not petroleum-based ingredients.

 But are they as effective?
 If you’re used to using regular store-bought cleaners, you may think they work better and are less expensive than green cleaners.
-But Shaklee Get Clean green cleaners have been proven to out clean 20 national brands of cleaners.
+But Shaklee Get Clean green cleaners have been proven to outperform 16 national brands of cleaners.
 And not just other green cleaners, but big-brand non-green cleaners as well.

 To make the switch from chemical-laden household cleaners to Get Clean we’d like to suggest the Shaklee’s Get Clean Starter Kit.